-Aaron brings a decade and a half of experience to companies’ quirkiest, thorniest, and most complex employment issues.
-Aaron also works with companies to develop policies and practices that are engines for business growth and that reflect the culture and values of the companies he represents.
+Aaron brings a decade and a half of experience to companies’ quirkiest, thorniest, and most complex employment and trade secret issues.
+Aaron also works with companies to develop policies and practices that are engines for business growth, that protect companies’ sensitive information, and that reflect the culture and values of the companies he represents.
 When Aaron’s clients are faced with litigation, he aggressively pushes their cases forward to an efficient resolution.

-Aaron advises businesses and provides litigation expertise on all employment related matters, from trade secret disputes and non-competition agreements to discrimination and harassment claims, under Oregon, Washington, and federal law.
+Aaron advises businesses and provides litigation expertise on all employment and trade secret related matters, from non-competition agreements and data theft, to discrimination and harassment claims under Oregon, Washington, and federal law.
 Aaron represents clients before the Oregon Bureau of Labor and Industries, the Washington Human Rights Commission, the Washington Department of Labor and Industries, and the federal Equal Employment Opportunity Commission.

 Aaron represents companies in a wide variety of industries including, banking, financial services, computer software, semiconductor fabrication, retail, and medical supplies.

 - Obtained an early employer favorable settlement enforcing non-compete agreements against several departing employees.